Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Reporting an Absence

 If a child is absent, please call the school office or send a note to the office via a brother or sister.
-When calling to report the absence, you may also request homework to be left in the office (must be requested by 10:00a.m.) or sent home with a brother/sister or friend.
-The work may not be picked up in the office until the end of the school day.
+When calling to report the absence, you may also request homework to be left in the office or sent home with a brother/sister or friend.
+The work may not be picked up in the office until after 2:30.
 Upon returning to school, the child is required to bring a note to the classroom teacher stating the reason for his/her absence.

 Twenty-Five Days of Absence

-Pupils are required to be in attendance at all times when school is in session unless illness or an emergency prevents attendance.
-Generally, a pupil who has accumulated 25 days of absence during the school year should repeat the grade or be required to attend summer school.
-Proof of attendance at summer school must be presented to the principal by August 1, 2016.
+Students are expected to be in attendance at all times when school is in session unless illness or an emergency prevents attendance.
+Generally, a student who has accumulated 25 days of absence during the school year may be required to repeat the grade or to attend summer school.
+Proof of attendance at summer school must be presented to the principal by August 1, 2020.

 Tardiness interferes with a child's progress in school and creates a disturbance for all members of the class.
 A child is considered tardy if he/she is not in the classroom when the 8:00 a.m. bell rings.
-In the case of chronic tardiness, parents must walk the child into the building and sign the student into school.
+In the case of chronic tardiness, a tardy student, with their parent, must sign in at the office to receive a pass before going to the classroom.
+Students with ten tardy slips in one nine-week period will be given a form to be signed and returned stating that an unexcused absence has been incurred.

 REQUESTING DISMISSAL FROM SCHOOL